Quesovamos2662/WRO2026_FE_Quesovamos/README.md

 For our controller, we used a standard EV3 Lego Mindstorms Brick.
 Because of this, it also serves as a battery for all of the sensors that our robot utilises.

-It sports a flash memory of 16 MB, has 64 MB of RAM, And is able to output any voltage value in between 0V and 9V.
+It sports a flash memory of 16 MB, has 64 MB of RAM, And is able to output any voltage value in between 0V and 9V. (add, be more specific)

 ## Sensors